 Manuscript files can be in DOC and DOCX formats and should not be locked or protected.

-While there are no general restrictions on paper length, number of figures, or amount of supporting documents, figures and tables should be kept to a minimum.
+The word limit is specified in the item "Types of Manuscripts".
+While there are no general restrictions on number of figures, or amount of supporting documents, figures and tables should be kept to a minimum.
 Authors are encouraged to present and discuss their findings concisely without repeating data in detail in the text body which has been presented in figures and tables.

 Manuscripts must be written in English.